pddisense/pdd-website/docs/contribute/client.md

 yarn build
 ```

+The Chrome extension is made of two main parts: a background script, which implements [the cryptographic protocol](protocol.html), and an options page, providing the user with some controls over the data collection process.
+It is written in Javascript ES6, transpiled with Babel, and the options page uses React for the user interface.

+## Running the tests

-The tests are equally launched via Yarn:
+The tests are launched with Yarn:
 ```bash
 yarn test
 ```

 Please allow some time for the tests to complete, as the cryptographic operations are quite extensive.

-The Chrome extension is made of two main parts: a background script, which implements [the cryptographic protocol](protocol.html), and an options page, providing the user with some controls over the data collection process.
-It is written in Javascript ES6, transpiled with Babel, and the options page uses React for the user interface.
+## Implementation notes

 The Chrome extension uses the [local storage API](https://developer.chrome.com/extensions/storage) (which is different from HTML5 local storage) to store the user preferences as well as the cryptographic keys.
 The [history API](https://developer.chrome.com/extensions/history) is used to access the browser's history.